tristan-cavaness/Great-Power-War-Analysis/README.md

 The following variables are derived from the source data rather than collected directly:

-- **GDP ratio** — Power's GDP per capita divided by opponent's GDP per capita
+- **GDP ratio** — Power's total GDP divided by opponent's total GDP (GDP per capita × population for each side)
 - **Population ratio** — Power's population divided by opponent's population
 - **CINC ratio** — Power's CINC score divided by opponent's (post-1816 only)
 - **Land area ratio** — Power's territorial area divided by opponent's area, from Cliopatria